Asthma medicines help kids breathe easy. They keep the airways from swelling, getting irritated, and narrowing.

 The medicine your child uses for quick symptom relief should always be kept on hand.
 That means at home, at school, at the mall, at sports practice, and even on vacation.
 Talk with your doctor about how often your child needs it.
 If it's too often, the doctor also might prescribe a daily anti-inflammatory medicine to help prevent asthma flare-ups.

 Your doctor will decide which type of medicine your child needs based on their symptoms and how often they happen.
 Tell your doctor about any concerns or changes in the symptoms.
-That will help them find the best treatment and make updates when needed.
+It can help to keep track of these changes in an asthma diary.
+That will help the doctor find the best treatment and make updates when needed.

 Learn step-by-step how to use a nebulizer for asthma.